jontad/KandidatArbete-STUNS/RoligEffekt/README.md

 /src/config.js
 ```

-* IP can be determined by
+* IP can be determined by running the following command in terminal:
 ```jsx
 hostname -I
 ```